jameswilliamiii/unforgettable/README.md

 # Unforgettable

-How many times have you deployed a new release of a rails app and forgot to run a post-release rake tasks?
-Unforgettable allows you to create these rake tasks and track which need to be run.
+How many times have you deployed a new release of a rails app and forgot to run a post-release rake task?
+Unforgettable tracks which tasks it has run previously, and which tasks still need to be invoked.
 Never forget to run post-release deploy rake tasks again!

 ## Installation